copperwater/xNetHack/doc/xnh-changelog-10.0.md

 up-to-date than the wiki page, and the commit messages are more up-to-date than this changelog.

-On top of any changes made by the NetHack devteam on 3.7, and any changes made in previous xNetHack versions, xNetHack 10.0 contains the following
+On top of any changes made by the NetHack DevTeam on 5.0, and any changes made in previous xNetHack versions, xNetHack 10.0 contains the following
 changes: